How to Use Incidents

 Step 2: Investigate the Root Cause and Impact

-- Understand the Business Impact: Go back to the Overview tab and look at the Impacted Downstream Assets section.
-This list shows you all the dashboards, reports, and other data assets that depend on the one(s) with the problem.
+Go to the Impacted Dashboards tab to see all BI dashboards and reports that depend on the affected assets.
 This is critical for understanding the business impact and prioritizing your response.

 Step 3: Collaborate and Communicate